the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Upgrading after your first fleet

-Upgrading can be done efficiently, so you can get the most of your hard earned IDK.
+Upgrading can be done efficiently, so you can get the most of your hard earned ISK.
 Here are some DPS upgrading tips:

 ### Getting out of starter